QingyuanZhangTony/Earthquake-Identification-And-Notification/README.md

 4. Streamlined codes for reading previously produced files and generating reports. <br />
 5. Added columns for calculated time errors between predicted and detected values in DataFrame after match-n-merge. <br />

+### 2024-05-10<b/> <br />
+1. Added an option to generate the catalogued map plot as a GIF, which shows detected events and undetcted events on seperate frames to avoid overlapping. <br />
+2. Working on plot of series of waves for same event from different stations.
+Workingo on finding well placed stations that holds the data we need.  <br />